 - Increase the use of recycled content materials in your product(s) by 20 percent by 2030.

-- Commit to source paper or other pulp-based products using fiber that is certified to standards that limit deforestation by 2030.
+- Commit to source 100% of paper or other pulp-based products using fiber that is certified to standards that limit deforestation by 2030.

 - Increase your product(s) energy efficiency by 20 percent by the year 2030.

 The above goals are illustrative examples only.
 You’ll need to determine the scope, timeline and type of goal that makes sense for your company and products.
 After joining Project Gigaton™, you’ll be asked to report on your progress annually so the impact can be recognized and attributed toward the Project Gigaton™ target.

 - Practical guidance on setting goals for material choices during product design.As you consider your goal, make sure to check out the Project Gigaton™ Calculators, which may help you identify potential goal areas in each pillar and estimate the emissions impact of your work.

 When developing a commitment to make smart, sustainable material choices during product design, please consider using the sustainable packaging priority areas outlined in the Walmart Sustainable Packaging Position Statement and Playbook, as the same principles to (1) optimize design, (2) source sustainably, and (3) support recycling can be applied to product design as well as packaging.
 In addition to identifying common opportunities for improvement, the Walmart Sustainable Packaging Position Statement and Playbook provides information about best practices, additional guidance and resources for each of these areas.
 Establishing a product design commitment will be unique for each company.